To the best of

 be mixed with water, ground meat and skin (no bones), and liver

 unless using the Plus version.
-Please be

-aware, however, that I am not advising to use pre-ground meat, in the
+aware, however, that I am not advising to use pre-ground meat in the

-been sitting in a supermarket case so you will still have to find a way
+raw form due to safety issues so you will still have to find a way

 to grind up whole, boneless cuts of meat.
 Food processors work